CASFRI/PostgreSQL-Table-Translation-Framework/README.md

 If you produced many log tables but are still interested in listing a specific one, you can provide it's number with the 'logNb' argument to TT_LogShow().

-You can get rid of all log table with the TT_DeleteAllLogs() function:
+You can get rid of all log tables with the TT_DeleteAllLogs() function:

 ```sql
 SELECT TT_DeleteAllLogs();